Moving to Australia from New Zealand?

 • Your child’s immunisation history statement.

-For private schools, you will need pretty much the same documentation plus a few extras.
-For example, for a Catholic private preschool, they will ask for a Baptism certificate.
+You will need pretty much the same documentation plus a few extras for private schools.
+For example, a Catholic private preschool will ask for a baptism certificate.
 Does your child have to be Catholic to go to a Catholic preschool?
-No, but priority will be given to children who are baptised and live within the parish zone.
+No, but priority will be given to baptised children living within the parish zone.

 States and territories preschool services